peakshift/bitcoin-ux/bolt.fun/pages/03_site-plan/00_introduction.md

         - Non-custodial partial node architectures

-          _Introduce concept of mixing and matching arichitectural pieces, and give examples of how this is done now pre-LDK_
+          _Introduce concept of mixing and matching architectural pieces, and give examples of how this is done has been done so far_

             \> _Outsourced routing_